B.S., City College of City University of New York; A.M., Ph.D., Harvard University

 David LindauerStanford Calderwood Professor Emeritus of Economics

-Award-winning teacher and development economist specializing in labor issues; policy work throughout Africa and East Asia.
+Award-winning teacher and education innovator; development economist specializing in labor issues; policy work throughout Africa and East Asia.

 Why are some nations rich and others poor?
 I have been thinking about this question ever since I was a college student.
 I do not have a simple answer—no one does—but the question has motivated my career as a development economist and as a teacher of economics.
 In trying to understand how to improve the well-being of people who live in low- and middle-income nations, I have worked for the World Bank and other development agencies.
 My focus has been on labor issues including skill mismatches in Belize; labor relations in Korea; racial affirmative action in Malaysia; worker productivity in Ethiopia; minimum wage policy in the Philippines; and government pay and employment in Zambia.
 I also am a co-author of Economics of Development, a leading textbook in the field.

 I take great pride in introducing new ideas in economics to majors and non-majors alike.
 A characteristic of my classes is to engage students both inside and outside of the classroom.
 Alumnae have told me that a research paper or assignment in one of my classes was the first step in their subsequent careers.
 Others look back and say they began to discover their voices as independent thinkers in my courses.